Joshuakinkade/go-site/README.md

   - metadata: date, tags, reading time, etc.

 ## Projects Page
+Save this for later.
+Work on the blog and photos first.
 - [ ] database model & repository
 - [ ] service
 - [ ] handler